 Property damage, on the other hand, refers to a loss to third-party property.
 For example, imagine your children visit a neighbor's property to play baseball but accidentally throw the ball through your neighbor's window.

 What Is Liability Insurance Able To Cover?

-Two types of liability coverage for bodily injury and property damage are generally available: personal and commercial.
+Two types of liability coverage for bodily injury and property damage are generally available: personal insurance and commercial insurance.
 In general, personal liability insurance covers claims against individuals for damages to people or property, while business liability insurance protects businesses against claims and losses due to defects, recalls, and accidents, among other things.

 Personal liability insurance options can include:

 - Personal liability: Coverage for medical bills if someone gets hurt on your property or damages to another person's property

 - Bodily injury liability insurance: Coverage to pay for medical bills in a car accident you cause

 - Umbrella insurance: Additional limits and coverage above your auto and homeowners liability insurance limits